samuelkhong/Gitlet/proj2/gitlet-design.md

 we can serialize and save the file as a stream of bits.
 The blog will be stored in the objects folder in /.git/blobs

-3. Writing updated index to disk.
+2. Writing updated index to disk.
 After a file is added into the staging area using for  example gitlet add file.txt, we must update the index file in the /.git directory to include the SHA-1 hashes of the object.
 We can do this by creating a hashmap of blob hashes as keys and String pathway as map values.
 Once all hashes have been added, Using Utils.writeContents() we can serialize and overwrite the index file as a stream of bits.
 The blog will be stored as an index file in /.git/ objects / blobs
-   1.
+3. Writing commits to disk.
+Since the class is serializable after object is created, use saveCommit() to convert to stream of bits saved in the ./gitlet/objects/commit folder.
+Named after the SHA-1 Hash of the commit.
+4. Writing Master branch to disk
+5. Writing Head to disk.
+Using Utils.